jlafer/plugin-device-monitoring/README.md

     highPacketsLostThreshold: [pct],
     lowMosThreshold: [number],
     highJitterThreshold: [mSecs],
-    shortCallThreshold: [secs]
+    shortCallThreshold: [secs],
+    endedInWarningIsTrigger: [true|false],
+    warningDurPctThreshold: [number]
   }
 ```

-The `alertAgent` boolean property indicates whether the agent should be alerted when a poor voice quality threshold is breached.
-Threshold levels and conditions can be configured, based on various Voice Insights  warning events.
+The `alertAgent` boolean property indicates whether the agent should be alerted when a poor voice quality alert is triggered for a call.
 The default value is `false`.

-The `action` property is used to specify the server-side action to be taken when a call with a poor voice quality condition is triggered.
+The `action` property is used to specify the server-side action to be taken when a poor voice quality alert is triggered for a call.
 Currently, only two sample values (i.e., `log-call` and `send-sms-to-customer`) are recognized.
 The user of this plugin is expected to implement their own actions by enhancing or re-writing the `respond-to-issue` function.
 The default value is `log-call`.

-The `highRttThreshold` property is used to set a limit on WebRTC round-trip times, in milliseconds, before the poor voice quality condition is triggered.
+The `highRttThreshold` property is used to set a limit on WebRTC round-trip times, in milliseconds, before a poor voice quality condition is triggered.
 The default value is `400`.

-The `highPacketsLostThreshold` property is used to set a limit on packets lost, expressed as a percentage, before the poor voice quality condition is triggered.
+The `highPacketsLostThreshold` property is used to set a limit on packets lost, expressed as a percentage, before a poor voice quality condition is triggered.
 The default value is `70`.

-The `lowMosThreshold` property is used to set a lower limit on MOS scores before the poor voice quality condition is triggered.
+The `lowMosThreshold` property is used to set a lower limit on MOS scores before a poor voice quality condition is triggered.
 The default value is `6`.

-The `highJitterThreshold` property is used to set a limit on jitter, in milliseconds, before the poor voice quality condition is triggered.
+The `highJitterThreshold` property is used to set a limit on jitter, in milliseconds, before a poor voice quality condition is triggered.
 The default value is `30`.

-The `shortCallThreshold` property is used to set a lower limit on call duration, in seconds, before the poor voice quality condition is triggered.
+The `shortCallThreshold` property is used to set a lower limit on call duration, in seconds, that warrants an alert.
 Often, a "short call" is indicative of a poor-quality voice connection that prompted either the customer or the agent to hang up quickly.
 Setting the value to zero will effectively disable this condition from triggering an alert.
 The default value is `10`.

-The `endedInWarningIsTrigger` boolean property indicates whether a call ending while a warning condition is in progress should warrant an alert.
+The `endedInWarningIsTrigger` boolean property indicates whether a call ending while a warning condition is in progress warrants an alert.
 The default value is `false`.

 The `warningDurPctThreshold` property is used to set an upper limit on the percentage of time that a call is under a warning condition before it warrants an alert.
 The default value is `15`.